elementary-Inc/blog/_posts/2019-10-02-updates-for-september-2019.md

 ![Camera](https://elementary.io/images/screenshots/camera.png){: srcset="https://elementary.io/images/screenshots/camera@2x.png 2x"}
 </figure>

 Performance has also been greatly improved on many camera models.
 Camera's window position is now saved, and we've cleaned up some code to make the timer button more reliable.
-And of course, traslations have been updated.
+And of course, translations have been updated.

 ## System Settings